Watch Intentional Money Moves Live with Leah Hadley every Tuesday at noon ET on YouTube

 Continue Reading...

-10 Timeless Financial Lessons I Learned from My Grandfather: A Father's Day Tribute
+10 Timeless Financial Lessons from My Depression-Era Grandfather

-Through watching my grandfather's approach to life and money, I was able to grasp some truly valuable financial lessons.
-This was particularly poignant given that my father's approach to finances served as a stark counterexample of what not to do.
+Through watching my grandfather's approach to life and money, I learned truly valuable financial lessons that continue to guide me today.
+This wisdom was particularly meaningful given that my father's approach to finances served as a stark counterexample of what not to do.

-My grandfather, who grew up during the Great Depression, embodied the principle of living below one's means.
-This was not merely a saying but a lifestyle he embraced, shaping his prudent financial habits.
-He prioritized long-term financial security over the allure of short-term material gain.
+My grandfather embodied the principle of living below one's means.
+This wasn't merely a saying but a lifestyle he embraced, shaping his prudent financial habits throughout his life.
+He prioritized long-term financial security over the allure of short-term material gain - a discipline that allow...

 Continue Reading...